 ● Global Reporting Initiative (GRI) Reporting

-GRI is a global and independent organization that is considered the pioneer in sustainability reporting.
+GRI is a global and independent organization that is considered the pioneer in sustainability reporting (ESG reporting).
 It is one of the commonly used types of reporting because it works well for both small and large organizations.
 It is also easy to employ, and you can count on it to prepare a highly accurate, verifiable, and appealing report.

 ● The Sustainability Accounting Standards Board (SASB) Framework